Monokai/monomove/README.md

 ## Timeline

-Chaining tweens together and get a single timeline
+Adding tweens together and create a single timeline

 ### Importing it: